Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 After trimming the data, the Ecophysiology team will combine data across sites for input into the RIBBiTR Database.
 The ['*CombineHOBOfiles.R*'](https://github.com/Jennycocciardi/RIBBiTR_Ecophysiology/blob/main/CombineHOBOFiles.R) script can be used to create an overall, *'combined.csv'*, in addition to one .csv file per deployement location for each study system (e.g., *'sun.csv'*, *'shade.csv'*).
-This script will use the the *'_trimmed.csv'* files in the 'output' directory and create columns based on the name of each file to add a *'Site'*, *'Location'*, and *'Height'* column, before combining files.
+This script will use the the *'_trimmed.csv'* files in the 'output' directory and create columns based on the name of each file to add a ```Site```, ```Location```, and ```Height``` column, before combining files.

+### Long-term storage

+The *'combined.csv'* file will be sent to the RIBBiTR Database Manager for input into the database.
+In addition, place the combined and the seperate .csv files for each deployement location for each study system and time period within the
+'RIBBiTR Study Sites_HOBO Logger Data' directory found in the 'Data' directory in the 'Ohmer Lab' google drive.
+Create a new folder for each time period within the relevant study area's directory.
+Raw data files will also be stored on the Ohmer Lab's harddrive, as well as within the ['HOBO Logger Data'](https://drive.google.com/drive/folders/1oFI-eyaX6w-DHK5Gl44ThiE0Vf8JFNVv?usp=share_link) google drive folder in the 'Ecophyisology' team's google drive.

 ___
 ## THERMAL IMAGES